ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 ## How to run test suite locally
-### Requirements:
+### Prerequisites
-- .NET 8.0
+- **.NET 8.0**
-- Playwright browsers
+- **Playwright browsers**

 To run all tests, run this from the repository root _Chirp/_:

     dotnet build
     dotnet test

-To run individual tests, you can give the specific test directory after _dotnet test_ like so:
+To run individual tests, you may choose the specific test directory after _dotnet test_:

     dotnet test Chirp/test/.../...

 ### Installing playwright browsers locally
-If needed, you can install the playwright browsers with the following command:
+If needed, you may install the playwright browsers with the following command:

     pwsh bin/Debug/net8.0/playwright.ps1 install
-If powershell is not on the local machine, you must acquire it.
+If you do not have powershell on your local machine, you must acquire it.

 ### Description of test suites
 The test suite is split into two main directories.
-The Unit tests and Integration tests are located in the generic directory _Chirp.Tests_, while the End-to-end tests live in the _Chirp.PlaywrightTests_ directory.
+The Unit tests and Integration tests are located in the directory _Chirp.Tests_, while the end-to-end tests are located in the _Chirp.PlaywrightTests_ directory.
 The unit tests are directly focused on workings within the application and are organised according to which class their tests refer to.
 A few examples of architecture tested by these are: the DTO's, active deletion, or correct interaction between the different entities.